In this guide, you will learn how to improve Google Knowledge Graph for your business.

 Let’s get started!

-Knowledge Graph Card is a systematic tool that is offered as part of Google’s search features that makes it easier for people to find information that they are looking for.
+Knowledge Graph Card is a systematic tool offered as part of Google’s search features that make it easier for people to find the information they are looking for.

 Since Google relies on information provided by the search query to create the Knowledge Graph, results are dependent on the search terms used.

-Essentially, it is an intuitive database that gathers the key details of commonly searched keywords that have been previously used to find specific information, gathering groups of information together and displaying it in an easy to read display at the top of the search results page.
+Essentially, it is an intuitive database that gathers the critical details of commonly searched keywords that have been previously used to find specific information, gathering groups of information together and displaying it in an easy-to-read display at the top of the search results page.

 This function is now a part of Google’s normal search parameters.
-The person searching for information doesn’t have to go to advanced settings or do anything differently.
+You don’t have to go to advanced settings or do anything differently.

-Rather, when they enter a keyword into the main search bar, so long as there is enough data pertaining to your query, the search engine automatically crawls and generates a Knowledge Graph Card.
+Instead, when you enter a keyword into the main search bar, so long as there is enough data pertaining to your query, the search engine automatically crawls and generates a Knowledge Graph Card.

-The next sample shows the Knowledge Graph for our business, Amberd Design Studio.
-Notice how it not only shows the local contact information but other important details including social networks and rating statistics from Google and Facebook Pages reviewers.
+The following sample shows the Knowledge Graph for our business, Amberd Design Studio.
+Notice how it shows not only the local contact information but also other important details, including social networks and rating statistics from Google and Facebook Pages reviewers.

-Now, imagine how much easier it would be for people who are looking for your product, shop or services and when they entered your business name they would see everything that they need to connect directly without searching for it.
+Now, imagine how much easier it would be for people who are looking for your product, shop, or services, and when they enter your business name, they would see everything that they need to connect directly without searching for it.

-For business purposes specifically, you can probably see how this would be a helpful tool.
-It makes it so that your pertinent information is listed clearly on top of the page in an easy to read format.
+You can probably see how this would be a helpful tool for business purposes.
+It makes it so that your pertinent information is listed clearly on top of the page in an easy-to-read format.

-Now, the question is, how to make Google’s Knowledge Graph Cards work for you.
+Now, the question is, how do you make Google’s Knowledge Graph Cards work for you?

 In order for your business to show up with the Knowledge Graph Card, you need to be sure to provide all of the pertinent information for Google’s search engine to be able to create and populate a card.
 You can help this process along by following these next steps.